~ Jennifer Cluggish, Suzuki Violin Coordinator

 Bringing younger siblings to individual lessons and group class is wonderful early exposure for children as long as they are not disruptive.
 Child-care arrangements should be made for siblings that may be a distraction from the learning process.

 |Click here to contact us for Suzuki String Academy||Click here to contact us for traditional lessons|

 Prospective families interested in Suzuki Academy will be contacted by a Coordinator to set up two observations of the program before getting started.
 During this time, parents/guardians will receive additional information, see how the program works, and have a chance to ask questions before making the Suzuki commitment.

-Weekly One-on-One Individual Lesson (TBD) plus Group Class (Mondays, early evening)
+Weekly One-on-One Individual Lesson (TBD) plus Group Class (Violin: Mondays, early evening; Cello: Tuesdays, early evenings)